fudge-py/fudge/docs/using-fudge.rst

     >>> patched_api.restore()

 A lot of effort has gone into the design of Fudge so that it reports the best possible exception messages in your tests.
-However, if you prefer to declare fakes in the setUp() of your test case (like the previous example) then you can safely call clear_expectations() at the beginning of setUp().

 Clearing Expectations
 =====================